 This brings us to representativeness, a heuristic that leads people to make judgments of how likely something belongs to a general category based on how similar it is to other members of that category.
 It might be quite easy for people to identify a phishing email when it doesn’t fit in with normal HR communications.
 However, with the increased use of GenAI, it’s becoming easier than ever for cybercriminals to create well-written attacks with appropriate branding, etc., that at first - or even second - glance would be enough to deceive someone.

 They might also play on social proof; people’s fear of missing out or decision to “follow the herd” in an ambiguous situation.
-For example, cybercriminals can imply someone has forgotten to do something the rest of their department or company has already completed.
+For example, cybercriminals can imply someone has forgotten to do something the rest of their department or company has already completed, or even that there is an urgent payroll issue they need to resolve.

 As well as tapping into these heuristics, cybercriminals also use a variety of other tactics in the pretext of their attacks.
 We’ve already noted that people are naturally curious about HR-related topics, making these subjects an obvious choice for impersonation.

 Cybercriminals then take this one step further.
 They exploit employee concerns about job performance, salary adjustments and retirement benefits to create a sense of urgency.
-The fear of missing a critical deadline for benefits enrollment or facing consequences for not complying with a new policy can compel immediate action, often causing people to not unknowingly disengage with logical decision-making processes (that otherwise might urge caution).
+The fear of missing a critical deadline for benefits enrollment or facing consequences for not complying with a new policy can compel immediate action, often creating urgency that pushes people to act quickly, leaving little time for careful verification, which are exactly the conditions cybercriminals design their attacks to exploit.

 These are not simple, opportunistic attacks.
 Cybercriminals are now using advanced, sector-specific targeting based on extensive reconnaissance.
 For example, employees in manufacturing might receive fraudulent safety messages, while those in healthcare are targeted with fake HIPAA-related correspondence.
 To evade security tools, attackers use complex multi-redirect infrastructures, sending users through a series of compromised websites and URL shorteners before they ever reach the final credential-stealing page.